offbynull/offbynull.github.io/docs/data/learn/Kubernetes/input/input.md

  * Node - A physical worker machine that runs containers.
  * Pod - A set of containers tightly coupled to run in unison on a single node.
- * Volume - A storage mechanism that lets pods persist and / or share data.
+ * Persistent Volume - A storage mechanism that lets pods persist and / or share data.
  * Service - A load balancer that routes traffic to pods.
  * Configuration Map - A configuration mechanism for applications running within pods (non-security related configurations).
  * Secret - A security configuration mechanism for applications running within pods (e.g. passwords as certificates).